This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 event stream or any other service has an outage.
 Under the hood, the messages are recorded in a log, which is an

-append-only, totally-ordered sequence of records, ordered by time, as shown in Figure 104.
+append-only, totally ordered sequence of records, ordered by time, as shown in Figure 89.

-Figure 104.
-The append log that powers event streaming, with one publisher and three consumers
+Figure 89.
+An event-streaming log with one publisher and three consumers

-One or more consumers, such as services B, C, and D, polls the event streaming platform for new messages.
+One or more consumers, such as services B, C, and D, poll the event-streaming platform for new messages.

-For each consumer, the streaming platform records that consumer’s offset in the log: that is, the
+For each consumer, the streaming platform records that consumer’s offset in the log—the

 last message that consumer saw.
 When there is a new message past that offset, the streaming platform returns that